project-flogo/rules/README.md

 ## Definitions
 A `Tuple` represents an event or a business object and provides runtime data to the rules.
 It is always of a certain type.

 A `TupleTypeDescriptor` defines the type or structure of a `Tuple`.
-It defines a tuples properties and their data types and primary keys of the tuple.
+It defines a tuple's properties and data types, and primary keys.
 It also defines the time to live for the tuple

 A `TupleType` is a name or an alias for a `TupleTypeDescriptor`